Rotation.org Writing Team

 Creative games and demonstrations with flashlights that illuminate the "great light" Isaiah spoke of, "enlightening" your students, and teaching them how to reflect that light!

-Explore the meaning of the titles, names and hope expressed by Isaiah through Fluffy and God's Amazing Christmas Adventure CD.
+Explore the meaning of the titles, names, and hope expressed by Isaiah through Fluffy and God's Amazing Christmas Adventure software -- FREE to supporting members!
 Why did the people want a king?
 And what does the word "Messiah" really mean?
 You'll know!

 Make and take home rock-candy using a fun cooking lesson that makes the meaning of Emmanuel "crystal clear" and illustrates the reward of faithful waiting.